 A long-term loan based on financial need.
 Eligible students may borrow a total of \$5,000 for their undergraduate education or \$10,000 for combined undergraduate and graduate education.
 Repayment begins nine months after the student graduates or leaves school.
 The annual interest rate is three percent and repayment may extend ten years, but payments may not be less than \$30 per month.
-The NDSL repayment program also includes deferrment provisions and cancellation features.
+The NDSL repayment program also includes limited deferment provisions and cancellation features.

-Federaly Insured Student Loan (FISL)
+Guaranteed Student Loan (GSL)

-A long term loan arranged by the student with a lender selected by the student.
-A bank, credit union, or savings and loan are possible lenders.
-Students may borrow a total of \$7,500 for their undergraduate education or \$10,000 for combined undergraduate and graduate education.
+A long term loan arranged by the student from a lender selected by the student.
+GSL is guaranteed by the Washington Student Loan Guaranty Association.
+This means that the Washington Student Loan Guaranty Association will repay the loan to the lender in the event of a student loan default.
+A commercial bank, credit union or savings and loan association are possible lenders.
+Students may borrow up to \$7500 for all undergraduate years combined or \$15,000 for combined undergraduate and graduate education.
 Repayment begins nine months after the student graduates or leaves school.
-The annual interest rate is seven per cent and repayment may extend ten years at not less than \$360 per year.
-The FISL is not need-based and may include a provision for the federal government to pay the interest while the student is in school.
-Early application is advised since processing takes 6 to 8 weeks.
+The annual interest rate is 7 per cent and repayment may extend to ten years at not less than \$360 per year.
+The GSL is not governed by the Federal Need Test and is available to students who are not eligible for other type of financial aid.
+The federal government will pay the interest on the loan while the student is enrolled in school.
+Early application is advised since processing may take from three to four weeks.